Skip to content

 How long does an EB-2 NIW case take in 2026?

-USCIS premium processing for I-140 EB-2 NIW takes 45 business days for $2,805 extra.
-Without premium processing, current times are 8–14 months.
+USCIS premium processing for EB-2 NIW I-140 takes 45 business days for $2,805.
+Without premium processing, current I-140 processing times are approximately 18–26 months (the national median as of early 2026 is around 22 months).
 After I-140 approval, the wait for a current priority date adds 0 months for most countries but 8+ years for India and 4+ years for China.
+The total case — I-140 + I-485 — can take 2.5 to 4 years for rest-of-world applicants without premium processing.

 This is not legal advice